quidame/ansible-role-iptables-apply/README.md

 iptables_apply
 ==============

-Setup iptables firewall from a template.
-A rollback feature ensures the Ansible Controller will not be locked out the target host.
+Setup iptables firewall from scratch or on a per-rule basis.
+A rollback feature ensures the Ansible Controller will not be locked out of the target host.

 **SUMMARY**